radumas/thesis/README.md

 _Senior Lecturer of Civil and Environmental Engineering_

 # Web-version of Master's Thesis
 Publishing the thesis for my dual Master's at MIT in Tranportation and City Planning in a  more accesible format while testing some web programming.
 I'm using [jekyll](http://jekyllrb.com) on a machine running `Ubuntu 14.04` for this project.
+This is **work in progress**, which you can see [here](https://radumas.github.io/thesis).
+Until the libraries host the pdf, you can find that [here](https://radumas.github.io/thesis/raw_thesis/Thesis Final.pdf) (16MB pdf).

 ## Workflow
 1. [Install Jekyll](https://help.github.com/articles/using-jekyll-with-pages/).
 In `Ubuntu 14.04` this required installing `ruby 2.2.2` using the [gorails guide](https://gorails.com/setup/ubuntu/14.04) and the `rbenv` method.
 First installing dependencies